 Neutral shades are elegant and work best with a colorful dress.
 This includes metallic shoes in gold and silver tones.
 Champagne, a soft, light gold, is very popular all year round.
 In the fall, bronze and smokey pewter can also work too.
 If your dress is black, a simple black shoes will look best.

-Too many women fall in love with a shoe that’s a half size too big and end up stepping out of it, or they buy a size too small hoping they’ll be able ignore the pain.
+Too many women fall in love with a shoe that’s a half size too big and end up stepping out of it.
+Or, they buy a size too small, hoping they’ll be able to ignore the pain.
 You can’t.
-If you really can’t get the store or shop to locate it in the correct size, move on!
+If you can’t get the store to locate it in the correct size, move on, and choose something else!

 4. Don’t Sacrifice Quality Because of Price

-Well-made, comfortable shoes are worth paying a little more for.
-Scrimp on less important things.
+Well-made, comfortable shoes are worth paying a little more for since they have more padding.
+Scrimp on less essential things.
 (We won’t tell anyone those earrings are faux-pearl!)

-This is old school and looks too perfect.
+Trying to match your dress to your shoes, or your shoes to your evening bag, is old school.
+It was popular 20 years ago, but today it looks boring and will date your outfit and age you.
 It’s much more modern to get shoes and a purse that complement each other, not match perfectly.

-7. Do Break Your Shoes In Before The Wedding
+10. Do Test Drive Your Shoes Before The Wedding

-Is the dance floor a dormitory shower, or the boardwalk?
-Change into a lower heeled formal shoe if you must, but respect the formality of the event.
+You might want to have a second pair of shoes on hand, with a lower heel, ready to slip on after walking down the aisle and the photos are finished.
+But remember, the dance floor is not a dormitory shower or the boardwalk.
+Change into a lower-heeled formal shoe if you must, but respect the formality of the event.